London, Brighton and South Coast Railway: New lines in Sussex

 In West Sussex the Horsham branch was extended to Pulborough and Petworth in 1859.
 In 1861 a line was built from near Horsham to Shoreham, providing a direct link to Brighton.
 Branches were built from the West Sussex coast line to Littlehampton in 1863, to connect with a new cross-channel ferry service, to Bognor Regis in 1864, and to Hayling Island in 1867.
+The line from Havant to Hayling had been built by the Hayling Railway, but it was leased to the LB&SCR in 1874.